lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 These naive procedures are unacceptable for all but the smallest datasets, since they are of order O(n), where n is the number of cells or points.
 To improve the performance of searching, we need to introduce supplemental data structures to support spatial searching.
 Such structures are well-known and include MIP maps, octrees, kd-trees, and binary sphere trees (see [“Bibliographic Notes”](VTKBook/08Chapter8/#813-bibliographic-notes) at the end of this chapter).

 The basic idea behind these spatial search structures is that the search space is subdivided into smaller parts, or buckets.
 Each bucket contains a list of the points or cells that lie within it.
 Buckets are organized in structured fashion so that constant or logarithmic time access to any bucket is possible.
 For example, if we assign a portion of 2D Euclidean space into a grid of n by m buckets, the location of $p$ in a particular bucket can be determined with two subtractions and two divisions: a constant time access.
-Similarly, the location of $p$ in a nonuniformly subdivided octree is determined in logarithmic time, since recursive insertion into octant children is required.
+Similarly, the location of $p$ in a non-uniformly subdivided octree is determined in logarithmic time, since recursive insertion into octant children is required.
 Once the bucket is found, the search is then limited to the points or cells contained within it.
 In a properly designed spatial search structure, the number of points or cells in a bucket is a small portion of the total number of cells and less than a fixed value.
 Thus, the time to search within a bucket can be bounded by a fixed constant.
 The result is that introducing spatial search structures reduces search times to a maximum O(log n), or better yet O(n).

 We have two options when applying spatial search structures.
 We may insert points into the search structure, or we may insert cells, depending on the application.
 There are advantages and disadvantages to both approaches.
 Inserting cells into buckets is not a trivial operation.
 In general, cells are arbitrarily oriented and shaped, and will not fit completely into a single bucket.
 As a result, cells often span multiple buckets.
 To reliably determine whether a cell is in a bucket requires geometric intersection tests, a costly operation.
 Another approach is to use the bounding box of a cell to decide which bucket(s) a cell belongs in.
 We only need to intersect the bounding box with a bucket to determine whether the cell may belong in the bucket.
 Unfortunately, even though this operation is generally fast, often cells are associated with buckets even though they may not actually lie inside them, wasting (in large models) memory resources and extra processing time.